 Associate Professor Lisa Schmidt has degrees in theoretical physics, applied mathematics, biological sciences and education.
 Her PhD was in cancer research and while in Medical Biotechnology she worked on a number of industry-linked research projects and coordinated the degree program.
 While working in academic development, Lisa focused on assessment and curriculum, especially in the sciences.
-Her current role sees her providing collaborative leadership for the Medical degree in the area of teaching and learning; as well as maintaining her education and science research activities.
+She has previously been part of the leadership team of the medical degree and is a former Dean (Education) for the College.

 2009 Faculty Executive Dean's Teaching Excellence Award

 Member of Flinders' College of Distinguished Educators

 Lisa Schmidt, Maxine Moore, Lambert Schuwirth, Iris Lindemann, Laura Spencer, Wendy Hu, Carlos El-Haddad, Jordan Li (2016-2017) Australian Collaborative Education Network, “Putting the trust into assessing work integrated learning: Developing a process for embedding Entrustable Professional Activities as an authentic form of assessing work integrated learning”

 Lisa Schmidt, Lambert Schuwirth & Maree O'Keefe (2014-16) Office for Learning & Teaching, "Better Judgement 2: improving assessors' management of factors affecting their judgement."

 Dawn Bennett, Philip MacKinnon, Charlotte Brack, Phil Poronnik, Lisa Schmidt, Robin King, Sarah Richardson, Marian Thakur, Hamish Coates, Doug McCurry (2014-2015) Australian Government Office for Learning & Teaching “How universities can best support students to develop generic skills: Enacting strategies for graduate employability.”